sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 cat sampleA_filtered_P1.fastq sampleA_filtered_P2.fastq > sampleA_filtered.fastq
 cat sampleA_filtered.fastq | awk '{if(NR%4==1) {printf(">%s\n",substr($0,2));} else if(NR%4==2) print;}' > sampleA.fasta
 ```
--By default, mapseq uses a databases which contains both the NCBI Taxonomy as well as internal, hierarchichal OTU ID's.
+- By default, mapseq uses a databases which contains both the NCBI Taxonomy as well as internal, hierarchichal OTU ID's.
 Thus, your result will contain counts mapped to both of the different taxonomies, as well as different taxonbomic levels.
 The output should be saved into a .mseq file, which can be investigated by using the -otucounts flag.
 Here you can see all different taxonomy counts and taxonomic levels printed out after one another.
 On the leftmost column, you will first see the database used (0 for NCBI or 1 for internal OTUs), and in the second column the taxonomic resultion ( from 1 to 6).
 ```bash
 mapseq sample.fasta > sample.mseq
 mapseq -otucounts sample.mseq